MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 # Use Dynamics 365 Field Service with Dynamics 365 Remote Assist mobile

-By pairing the Microsoft Dynamics 365 Remote Assist mobile application with Dynamics 365 Field Service, field service technicians can:
+By pairing the Microsoft Dynamics 365 Remote Assist mobile application with Dynamics 365 Field Service, organizations can seamlessly capture relevant contextual information from their technicians in the field.
+Field service technicians can:

-- Use Field Service mobile to launch the Dynamics 365 Remote Assist mobile app and make calls to remote collaborators on both iOS and Android devices.
+- Use Dynamics 365 Field Service mobile to launch the Dynamics 365 Remote Assist mobile app and make calls to remote collaborators on both iOS and Android devices.

-- Seamlessly post call history into their Field Service work order at the end of a Dynamics 365 Remote Assist mobile call, including:
+- Seamlessly post call history to their Dynamics 365 Field Service work order at the end of a Dynamics 365 Remote Assist mobile call, including:

-   - call logs, including time, date, call duration, the remote collaborator's name
+   - Call logs, including time, date, call duration, and the remote collaborator's name
-   - file URLs
+   - File URLs
-   - in-call snapshot URLs
+   - In-call snapshot URLs

-Organizations with field service needs can seamlessly capture relevant contextual information from their technicians in the field!

 ## Prerequisites